stride3d/stride-docs/en/manual/engine/assets/index.md

 ## Loading

-Loading an asset should be done with the help of @'SiliconStudio.Core.Serialization.Assets.AssetManager' class:
+Loading an asset should be done with the help of @'Xenko.Core.Serialization.Assets.AssetManager' class:

 ```cs
 // Load an asset directly from a file: